Office Work

 Office Chair Stretching System

-Chair Pelvic Clock Movement
+Seated Pelvic Clock Movement

-- 3Do one set clockwise and counterclockwise
+- 3Do one set clockwise and one set counterclockwise

 Hidden Foot Massage

-Use under-desk fascia ball to promote lower limb blood return
+Use fascia ball under desk to promote lower limb blood return

-- 1Place small massage ball under desk
+- 1Place a small massage ball under the desk

-- 3Focus on arch and heel areas
+- 3Focus on pressing the arch and heel areas

-Natural standing position, relieves waist tension
+Natural standing position to relieve waist tension

 Workplace Nutrition Management